Gchaimke/WorkflowTag/readme.rst

 WorkflowTag is an Application Development with CodeIgniter Framework - a toolkit - for people who need checklists to workflow.
-Its goal is to enable you to workflow projects much faster than you could if you were writing checklists from scratch on paper, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
-WorkflowTag lets you creatively focus on your project by minimizing the amount of pages needed for a given task.
+Its goal is to enable you to workflow projects much faster than you could if you were writing checklists from scratch on paper.

 *******************
 Release Information